 Request a custom quote for a private tour

-Pisa - Historical info
+Pisa - Its History

 The name Pisa comes from an Etruscan word meaning "outfall" - the outlet formed by a river as it flows into the sea.
 Famous around the world for its Leaning Tower, the city boasts a thousand-year-old history that reached its highest point at the time of the Maritime Republics.
 Every 4 years since 1956, boats from the 4 historic republics (Pisa, Venice, Genoa and Amalfi) re-enact a naval battle during the Historic Regatta on the Arno River.